 Whether for weight loss, sport, recreation, comradery or charity, everyone is running a marathon these days.
 Unfortunately, marathoning and running in general comes with an inherent risk of muscle cramps, especially if you’re a newbie.
 The faster or farther you run, the more your risk increases.

-Cramping tends to arise when a muscle suddenly tightens up or contracts and generally manifests as a sharp, stabbing pain.
+Cramping tends to arise when a muscle suddenly tightens up or contracts and manifests as a sharp, stabbing pain.
 For runners, the muscles of the abdomen and legs are especially susceptible.
-Remarkably enough, consuming certain foods prior to or during a run may delay or even prevent onset of muscle cramps.
+Remarkably, consuming certain foods prior to or during a run may delay or even prevent onset of muscle cramps.

-As an exercise physiologist and nutritionist, avid marathoner, and distance runner with nearly 20 years in the game, I can personally attest that taking in the right foods at the right times can make all the difference between a comfortable and uncomfortable running experience.
+As an exercise physiologist, nutritionist and avid distance runner with nearly 20 years in the game, I can personally attest that taking in the right foods at the right times can make all the difference between a comfortable and uncomfortable running experience.
 Here are five that are among the most beneficial and convenient.

 You can prevent muscle cramps before they start by eating a small banana at least 1-2 hours before a run.
 What makes bananas especially beneficial is their high potassium content.
 A continuous supply of potassium is needed to sustain the repeated muscle contractions required for running.